Battelle Tompkins, Room 237 on a mapLiterature 4400 Massachusetts Avenue NW Washington, DC 20016-8047 United States

-The Literature Department offers our strongest applicants fellowships that include full tuition remission and a substantial (taxable) stipend for each of two years of full-time study.
-We also offer some partial awards: half tuition remission and half stipend.
+The Literature Department offers our applicants merit awards that include tuition remission and (taxable) stipends for each of two years of full time study.
 The competition for merit scholarships is keen.
-The priority application deadline to be considered for merit fellowships is November 15.
-After November 15, the program continues to accept applications on a rolling basis.
-New applicants will continue to be considered for merit awards upon availability of funds.
+The priority application deadline to be considered for merit awards is February 1.

-- Factors that contribute to selection for merit awards are an outstanding undergraduate academic record, a well-written and engaging personal statement, and most importantly a strong writing sample in one genre.
+Factors that contribute to selection for merit awards are an outstanding undergraduate academic record, a well-written and engaging personal statement, and most importantly a strong writing sample in one genre.
 Some workshop experience is also encouraged.
 Applicants are not required to submit GRE scores.
-In order to be considered for a merit award, students must submit their completed application by November 15.

 Need-Based Financial Aid